Thoracostomy considerations

 Pericardiocentesis

 Patients with cardiac tamponade following trauma require an urgent thoracotomy.
 If this is not immediately available, pericardiocentesis might be considered as a temporising measure, however it will not address the cause of bleeding and the patient will rapidly destabilise again.
-Indications Traumatic cardiac tamponade and thoracotomy not an immediate Read more…
+Pericardiocentesis is more typically performed in medical causes of Read more…

 eFAST

 Extended Focused Assessment with Sonography in Trauma The aim of eFAST is to rapidly identify life-threats in unstable trauma patients as part of the primary survey.
-Ultrasound is increasingly being performed on stable patients – this can confirm clinical impressions and can be useful as a baseline if the patient Read more…
+Ultrasound is increasingly being performed on stable patients – this can confirm clinical impressions, aid in early identification of issues in patients who remain Read more…

 Intubation

-Indications Indications for intubation in patients with trauma include: Loss of airway patency Airway burns Facial/neck trauma Foreign material in airway (teeth, vomit, blood) Loss of airway protection Decreased GCS Respiratory/cardiac arrest Poor oxygenation or ventilation Hypoventilation with hypoxia Head injury High spinal trauma Severe chest trauma eg: Read more…
+Indications Indications for intubation in patients with trauma include: Loss of airway patency Airway burns Facial/neck trauma Foreign material in airway (teeth, vomit, blood) Loss of airway protection Decreased GCS Respiratory/cardiac arrest Poor oxygenation or ventilation Hypoventilation with hypoxia Traumatic brain injury High spinal trauma Severe chest trauma Read more…